starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

 .. proofedDate proof done pre PR approval

-.. comment Does "For those who read the previous tutorial" refer to the "Writing Unit Tests" page?
+.. comment DONE-Does "For those who read the previous tutorial" refer to the "Writing Unit Tests" page?

-.. suggestedEdit1 {wip "As mentioned, we assume that the reader is familiar with Cairo syntax.""} I have tried to separate this out as a note as it does not belong to the main flow, i.e. readers that are familiar with the Cairo syntax > problems are  {implicit arguments passed to this function inside the curly brackets} NOT clear which function "this function" refers to -- the view function that follows? i.e. the implicit function is passed to the view function??
+.. suggestedEdit1 DONE{wip "As mentioned, we assume that the reader is familiar with Cairo syntax.""} I have tried to separate this out as a note as it does not belong to the main flow, i.e. readers that are familiar with the Cairo syntax > problems are  {implicit arguments passed to this function inside the curly brackets} NOT clear which function "this function" refers to -- the view function that follows? i.e. the implicit function is passed to the view function??

-.. suggestedEdit2 {This functionality is not inherent to AMM functionality.} > I am not clear > is this saying that that AMMs do not have to include a minting function? > Consider clarification.
+.. suggestedEdit2 DONE{This functionality is not inherent to AMM functionality.} > I am not clear > is this saying that that AMMs do not have to include a minting function? > Consider clarification.

-.. suggestedEdit3 Code block:{".. test ":"":"assert codes['starknet_env'] == codes['amm_starknet_env']} Does not render
+.. suggestedEdit3 TEST-ONLY=DONECode block:{".. test ":"":"assert codes['starknet_env'] == codes['amm_starknet_env']} Does not render

-.. suggestedEdit4 {Pool’s balance of token 1.} > Should the tokens not be A and B as per the rest of the tutorial?
+.. suggestedEdit4 DONE{Pool’s balance of token 1.} > Should the tokens not be A and B as per the rest of the tutorial?

 .. _amm_starknet: